 Finding a secure home at Shedd

-Rescued otters like Ellie are strong reminders of the threats sea otters face in the wild.
+Rescued otters like Luna are strong reminders of the threats sea otters face in the wild.
 Luna was rescued after the 2-pound pup's high-pitched cries had been heard along a rocky stretch of California coast.
 Sea otter experts at Monterey Bay Aquarium rehabilitated her until she found a permanent home at Shedd.
 Our experts have offered rescue and rehabilitation care for sea otters since the Exxon Valdez oil spill in Alaska in 1989.
-In addition to Ellie, Shedd's current sea otter group also includes rescues Kiana, Luna, Cooper and Watson.
+In addition to Luna, Shedd's current sea otter group also includes rescues Cooper and Watson.

 “One of my favorite memories of working with the sea otters is going outside after a heavy snow and bringing it inside to put all over their habitat.
 They rolled around in it and ate it for hours!”Duke Stacey, animal care specialist